 Six years later I’ve added post cards from Morocco, Spain, and France, as well as from other cities in Ireland.
 Although over the 22 years of my life here, I’ve probably been to almost every county, I started collecting Irish postcards much later than international.
 Right now I only have Kerry, Cork, Dublin, Galway, Clare, and Kilkenny on my wall, but I’ve been the more than that.

 The goal is to one day have a whole wall of my house covered in postcards, like wallpaper.
-I’d love to see as much as the US as possible, especially Californa, Salem Massachusetts, Ohio, Nevada, and Hawaii.
+I’d love to see as much as the US as possible, especially California, Salem Massachusetts, Ohio, Nevada, and Hawaii.
 I also really want to visit; Canada, Australia, and Japan.

-Why I collect postcards:
+Why I Collect Postcards

 It always makes me smile seeing my postcard wall because it’s a constant reminder of all the wonderful places I’ve seen.